SunTzunami/gsoc2021_blog_data/week4_check_in.md

 </ul>
 Link to the document - <a href="https://docs.google.com/document/d/1LC2MgT9mUQK0Yo9hsI4lWqaTXHWAkSNxyBKWGAqHqe8/edit">Molecular_viz_vtk</a>.
 In addition to the document, I read some research papers recommended by my mentors to understand some other (and potentially better) methods of ribbon visualization.
-Tried to implement vtkProteinRibbonFilter usage without using vtkPDBReader.
-Been stuck on it for a while now.
-It's making me furious!
+Tried to implement vtkProteinRibbonFilter usage without using vtkPDBReader but was unsuccessful in this endeavour.
 </p>
 <h2>What is coming up next week?</h2>
 <p>Three goals for next week -